 Identify slow queries and add indexes

 PostgreSQL has a “slow query” log that lets you set a threshold of an amount of time, if a query takes longer than this threshold a line is sent to the slow query log.
 From here, the data engineer can determine how to best optimize the most efficient way to run the query, such as, examining the query plan to see how a query is executing and adjust the query to be more efficient.

 We can deploy the EXPLAIN command and the EXPLAIN ANALYZE command.
 The EXPLAIN command shows the generated query plan but does not run the query.
 To see the results of actually executing the query, you can use the EXPLAIN ANALYZE command.
 Based on the output, you can decide to create an index to speed up the query time.
-To learn more about indexing and the various types, read more on this article on indexing.
+To learn more about indexing and the various types, read indexing.

 Identify common queries and create views

-In Postgres we can use pg_stat_statements to group identical queries and find optimization opportunities.
-Pg_stat_statements stores queries that are run against your Postgres instance, and saves the query, the execution time, the underlying reads/writes along with the variables stripped out of the query.
-This will allow us to determine what type of data our users want and we can optimize highly used queries.
+In PostgreSQL you can use `pg_stat_statements` to group identical queries and find optimization opportunities.
+The `pg_stat_statements` directive stores queries that are run against your PostgreSQL instance.
+It saves the query, the execution time, the underlying reads and writes, and the variables.
+This information allows you to determine what type of data users want so you can optimize frequently used queries.

 To learn more about the pg_stat_statements, I recommend reading the following articles; The most useful Postgres extension: pg_stat_statements and pg_stat_statements: The Way I Like It.

 A Single Source of Truth Data Warehouse is a worthwhile investment.
 However, without maintenance it will fall into disarray and lose its value.